NILP Basic Core Service: ADVOCACY

-Northeast Independent Living Program, as an Independent Living Center, is mandated by federal law to provide both individual and systems advocacy on behalf of and for persons with disabilities.
+The Northeast Independent Living Program, Inc., (NILP) as an Independent Living Center (ILC), is mandated by federal law to provide both individual and systems advocacy on behalf of and for persons with disabilities.
 It is one of NILP’s four core services and provided by all programs.

 In one situation a consumer with a severe physical disability in a large apartment complex was told that she could not have an assigned parking spot by her building’s management.
 She was told that the complex already had a handicap spot outside her nearest entrance and that she would just have to use that space because there was no assigned parking in the lot.
 However, the handicap parking spot outside her entrance was frequently taken by other residents or guests, therefore she sometimes had to park far away from the entrance.
 An NILP Independent Living Specialist helped this consumer draft a letter educating the building management on laws regarding reasonable accommodations and to officially request a reasonable accommodation that she be assigned her own parking spot.
 The building manager agreed to provide this consumer with a reserved spot near the closest entrance to her apartment after receiving this letter.

 Advocates from NILP work to keep close contacts with the local and state representatives so that they are kept updated and aware of issues of importance to persons with disabilities.
-We hold an annual Lefislative Breakfast usually in April in which NILP consumers have an opportunity to meet with their local representatives or their aides and discuss whatever issues are on their mind.
+We hold an annual Legislative Breakfast usually in March in which NILP consumers have an opportunity to meet with their local representatives or their aides and discuss whatever issues are on their mind.
 Several times a year we will travel to the statehouse to meet with decision makers in the state government.
-We encourage any consumers who are interested in participating in this type of activity with us to please contact Matt Pellegrino, the director of Independent Living and Personal Care Services at 978-687-4288 ext 111.
+We encourage any consumers who are interested in participating in this type of activity with us to please contact Jim Lyons, NILP Director of Community Development and Advocacy at 978-687-4288 ext 133.